Skip navigation

 Plan Week

-Plan Week activities are designed to prepare you for advisement and registration for the January winter session and/or spring and beyond, and to ensure you are taking the right courses and asking the right questions to stay on the path to graduation and achieving your future goals.
+Plan Week activities guide students each fall and spring semester, to prepare for advisement and registration for the next session and/or semester and beyond.
+You can also work through these exercises at any time, whether or not it is officially Plan Week.
+These activities are designed to ensure you are taking the right courses and asking the right questions to stay on the path to graduation and achieving your future goals.

 Plan Week Activities